ialbert/bio/docs/bio-explain.md

 ## Build the newest version locally

-You may build the newest version locally, will take about an hour:
+You may build a database with the newest data:

     bio explain --build

+The command will download the most up to date data and build a new database.
+The process mighjt take about half an hour - though the completion speed depends on the hard drive write speed, solid state drives finish much faster.